nikita-patel378/portfolio/README.md

 - Built a text classification model to analyze Keanu Reeves' characters based on movie plot summaries.
 - Utilized spaCy’s LLM model and standard text classification techniques to assign one or more of six traits to each character: Badass, Adventurous, Unapologetic, Romantic, Free-Spirited, and Relentless.
 - Cleaned and filtered data using plot summaries from the TMDB API, removing irrelevant entries like documentaries or summaries lacking a clear reference to Keanu Reeves' character.
-- Highlighted the use of NLP techniques to gain insights into character archetypes and thematic trends.
+- Highlighted the use of NLP techniques to gain insights into character traits.

 ---